insight

 Does ADP offer workers’ comp insurance?

-This guide is intended to be used as a starting point in analyzing an employer’s workers’ comp obligations and is not a comprehensive resource of requirements.
-It offers practical information concerning the subject matter and is provided with the understanding that ADP is not rendering legal or tax advice or other professional services.
-Please consult your personal tax or legal advisor should you have specific questions related to your circumstance.
+This guide is intended to be used as a starting point in analyzing how to do a payroll and is not a comprehensive resource of requirements.
+It offers practical information concerning the subject matter and is provided with the understanding that ADP is not rendering legal or tax guidance or other professional services.
+Please consult with your legal counsel.